 Chestnut’s connection to music was further fed by his deep belief that his abilities were given to him by God.
 For Chestnut, there has always been a deep connection between jazz and God.
 "I believe the ability to play music is a gift from God and every time I play, I’m thankful.
 Every time I sit down to play, for me, is worship and expression," he told Down Beat magazine.

 From age 9, Chestnut studied the classical repertoire at the Peabody Conservatory preparatory program.
-For college he moved to Boston and studied at the Berklee School of Music, where, in 1985 he received a degree in jazz composition.

 After Berklee, Chestnut’s path led him to perform as a sideman with jazz vocalist Jon Hendricks from 1986-88, trumpeter Terrence Blanchard and saxophonist Donald Harrison from 1988-90, and Wynton Marsalis in 1991.
 Soon after he joined forces with singer Betty Carter.
 He has said that playing with Carter was a form of graduate school.
 He learned from her that "jazz is about finding out who you are.
 That’s what I am trying to do."
 This lesson comes through in all of Chestnut’s music.